Stakedllc/YIPs/yip-template.md

 ## Risk Evaluation
 <!--The potential or attached risk that should be considered for this proposal.
 Historical data should be provided.
 The process used to evaluate the risks should be detailed here.-->
+The potential or attached risk that should be considered for this proposal.
+Historical data should be provided.
+The process used to evaluate the risks should be detailed here.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.-->